joheirba/jicli/README.md

 # Jojo's IDrive Backup CLI

-Small utility for following the progress of IDrive Backup for Linux, allowing to modify the bandwith percentage without need to connect to IDrive's Web Dashboard.
+Small utility for following the progress of IDrive Backup for Linux, allowing to modify the bandwith percentage from the commandline.
 ```
 JiCli v0.1 (untested alpha) - Jojo's IDrive CLI - Copyright (C) 2022 Joris Heirbaut GPLv3